 Since its founding in 1925, St. John’s Law School has been committed to providing a legal education to a diverse population of students.
 Adults with substantial responsibilities need the flexibility that our part-time program offers them.
 Our part-time students, whose numbers have included medical doctors and nurses; teachers; police, fire and military service officials; and parents raising children, bring diverse perspectives that enrich classroom discussions.

 Our part-time program has the same curriculum, taught by the same faculty, as our full-time program.
 Faculty make themselves available at convenient times so that you can benefit from their attention and guidance.
-Our academic centers schedule many of their events throughout the day and evening in order to give all law students the chance to meet with distinguished speakers and guests.
 Part-time students participate in our clinical, moot court, and trial advocacy programs.
 They are active in on-campus organizations and have demonstrated leadership in roles that include editor-in-chief of the St. John’s Law Review and president of the St. John’s Law Review and the Student Bar Association.

 Our part-time program offers classes during daytime hours for the first year of study (some evening courses are available in upperclass years).
 Part-time students take 23 credits during their first year and complete their J.D. in four years.